How to start your online tutoring business and find customers: A guide for Covid-19 and beyond! [Part 1/3]

-- Step 1: You can just set up a schedule for your tutors, and share your booking link on website/social media/ads.
+- Step 1: You can just set up a schedule for your tutors, and share your booking link on the website/social media/ads.

 - Step 2: Parents or students can then self-schedule their sessions with you as per their convenience.

 - Step 3: Every time someone new books an appointment, they are added to your client database automatically.
 All their booking history is saved automatically in this cloud database.
-You can also manually add further information in this.
+You can also manually add further information to this.